-Ex pected output Indicator Status of compliance with target Means of verification a.
+Ex pected output Indicator Status of compliance Means of with target verification a.
 Guide to strengthening the political leadership of women in political parties through training activities Guide published and distributed Guide used to design training programs for women within political parties Complied (Of the original target, a series of seven training modules were produced through the Electoral Candidates Course) CIM reports to authorities CIM social media Website of the OAS School of Governance b.
-Personnel from the Workshops held Complied CIM reports to women's secretariats (The original target was authorities of political parties Greater awareness on the need 200 people; more than trained through for better formulation of 600 were trained through CIM social subregional training programs to empower the Electoral Candidates media workshops women Course) Website of the OAS School of Governance
+Personnel from the women's secretariats of political parties trained through subregional workshops Workshops held Greater awareness on the need for better formulation of training programs to empower women Complied (The original target was 200 people; more than 600 were trained through the Electoral Candidates Course) CIM reports to authorities CIM social media Website of the OAS School of Governance

-Building a regional agenda on gender parity and political life
+Building a regional agenda on gender parity in political life

-The CIM has positioned the issue of gender parity as a matter of justice with three aspects: (i) equal participation of men and women (50/50) in decision-making positions in the public and private sector, from the international to the local level; (ii) the exercise of power on an equal footing-that is, free from gender- and/or sex-based discrimination and violence; and (iii) the incorporation of the women's rights agenda with the gender equality agenda.
+The CIM has positioned the issue of gender parity as a matter of justice with three aspects: (i) equal participation of men and women (50/50) in decision-making positions in the public and private sector, from the international to the local level; (ii) the exercise of power on an equal footing-that is, free from gender-and/or sex-based discrimination and violence; and (iii) the incorporation of the women's rights agenda with the gender equality agenda.